Yellowen/Owrang/docs/user/hr/docs.user.hr.payroll.md

 	"_label": "Salary and Payroll"
 }
 ---
-To process Payroll in ERPNext,
+To process Payroll in Owrang,

 1. Create Salary Structures for all Employees.
 1. Generate Salary Slips via the Salary Manager Tool.